Swedish royal jewels stolen by thieves who fled by speedboat

 Thieves stole priceless royal artifacts in a daring raid on a Swedish cathedral before escaping by speedboat, police said.

-The thieves made off with jewels belonging to former Swedish monarchs Karl IX and Kristina from the Strängnäs Cathedral to the west of the capital, Stockholm, on Tuesday.
+The thieves made off with crown jewels belonging to former Swedish monarchs Karl IX and Kristina from the Str-ngn-s Cathedral to the west of the capital, Stockholm, on Tuesday.

 Two crowns and a golden orb adorned with a crucifix were taken from the cathedral, which dates back to the 12th century, according to a police report.
 The items date from the early 17th century.